mt-digital/UncMod/README.md

 simulations used in Figures 4 and 5 of the preprint.
 The sensitivity analyses are run with their corresponding shell scripts, [`nagents.sh`](nagents.sh), [`nteachers.sh`](nteachers.sh), and [`tau.sh`](tau.sh) (the model uses softmax temperature, $\tau$, not inverse temperature, i.e., "greediness", $\beta = 1 / \tau$).

+### More steps to build data folders as required for analysis

+There are more steps required to prepare the data for analysis, i.e., to put data in the same form as can be found on our [OSF repository](https://osf.io/t8exa/).
+In the future it may help to automate this.

 ## Analysis

 Building the analysis figures is a multi-step progress that could have